 Oregon Scenic Bikeways

-Listed first are the bikeways closest to our B&Bs.
-After, you’ll find the other bikeways, as well as info on the famed Oregon Timber Trail and the Oregon Coast Bike Route.
+Listed first are the bikeways closest to our B&Bs followed by the Oregon Timber Trail and the Oregon Coast Bike Route.
 Ask your innkeeper for insider details.

 Covered Bridges Scenic Bikeway: This family-friendly 36-mile Oregon bicycle loop leads to several covered bridges, including Chambers Bridge, a historic railroad bridge; Cottage Grove, a historic downtown district; and a bike/walk-only path along the north side of Dorena Lake.
 Stay at a Willamette Valley Bed and Breakfast